kbdharun/Java-Programs/Class/Nov_07_class/notes.md

 - `<Key,value>`
 - No duplicate key (But if you want to duplicate then there is a class weakset)
 - Key is a unique identity for an object.
-It can be of any value but it is mostly an integer and sometimes string.
+It can be of any value but it is mostly an integer and sometimes a string.
 - Iterator can't be used with Map.
-Data member that allows Sequntial access allows Iterator.
+Data member that allows Sequential access allows Iterator.
-- All collection classes are dynamic array (memory can be expanded or reduced) [By default initial memory is 16 bit].
+- All collection classes are dynamic arrays (memory can be expanded or reduced) [By default initial memory is 16-bit].

 ## Map

-- HashMap -> Map with a set of key value path.
-Hash value/code to be computed based on key not value as it allows duplicates.
+- HashMap -> Map with a set of the key-value path.
+Hash value/code is to be computed based on the key, not the value as it allows duplicates.
 HashMap is unsorted.
     - `HashMap`<String,> hm= new HashMap<>();
 - TreeMap -> It is sorted based on key.
 - LinkedHashMap